Decabra/doggy-delights/README.md

 ### Mission

-Doggy Delights exists to enhance the bond between pets and their owners by delivering innovative, unforgettable treat experiences for all.
+Doggy Delights is a fictitious company that exists to enhance the bond between pets and their owners by delivering innovative, unforgettable treat experiences for all.

 ### Data Sources